Solvathellam Unmai (film): Cast

+Production

+The film was jointly produced by distributor A. Chandran along with T. Siva.
+Two songs were shot at Kodaikanal.
+The film was Siva's first as producer.

 Soundtrack

 The soundtrack was composed by Thayanban.

 Release and reception

 Solvathellam Unmai was released on 23 January 1987.
 On 6 February 1987, N. Krishnaswamy of The Indian Express said, "Good photography by Ashok Kumar in patches and realistic performances by Jaishankar and Poornam Viswanathan are the strong points of this film.
 The major flaw is Netaji's narration that lacks both clarity and conviction.
 There is an intelligent core to the story, only the storytelling is messy."
-Jayamanmadhan criticised the story, but praised the director for making it entertaining.
+Jayamanmadhan of Kalki criticised the story, but praised the director for making it entertaining.